localstack/docs/content/en/docs/LocalStack in CI/github-actions/index.md

 ## Activating LocalStack Pro

-If you want to use LocalStack Pro in your GitHub Actions job, you should use an [Github Encrypted Secret][3] to store your API key securely.
+If you want to use LocalStack Pro in your GitHub Actions job, you should use a [Github Encrypted Secret][3] to store your API key securely.
 In the above example, you can see us setting the `LOCALSTACK_API_KEY` environment variable to the value of the secret `LOCALSTACK_API_KEY`.

 You can set your secret at an environment, repository or organization level, for more information see [here][3].